- Cancer Information

 - Treatment side effects and nutrition

-Constipation is when your bowel motions (stools) are infrequent and difficult to pass.
+Constipation is when your bowel movements (faeces, stools or poo) are hard and difficult to pass.
 It can be caused by different factors including: some chemotherapy and anti-nausea drugs; strong pain medicines (opioids); eating less fibre; not moving around as much; not drinking enough (dehydration); or not eating enough.

-Severe constipation accompanied by other symptoms such as abdominal pain and swelling, nausea and vomiting can indicate a blockage in the bowel (bowel obstruction).
+If you have severe constipation with symptoms such as abdominal (tummy) pain and swelling, nausea and vomiting, this may be sign of a blockage in the bowel (bowel obstruction).
 This needs urgent medical attention.

 How to manage constipation

-- Soften stools by drinking 8–10 glasses of fluid a day (e.g. water, herbal tea, milk-based drinks, soup, prune juice).
+- Drink 8–10 glasses of fluid a day (e.g. water, herbal tea, milk-based drinks, soup, prune juice) to soften faeces.

-- Eat foods that are high in insoluble fibre (e.g. wholegrain breads, cereals or pasta; raw and unpeeled fruits and vegetables; nuts and seeds; legumes and pulses).
+- Eat foods high in insoluble fibre (e.g. wholegrain breads, cereals or pasta; raw and unpeeled fruits and vegetables; nuts and seeds; legumes and pulses).

-- If you are increasing the amount of fibre in your diet, be sure to increase the amount of fluids to avoid the extra fibre making constipation worse.
+- If you add foods with more insoluble fibre to your diet, drink more fluids to avoid the extra fibre making constipation worse.

 - Ask your doctor about using a laxative, stool softener and/or fibre supplement.

-- Aim to do some physical activity every day.
-Check with your doctor, exercise physiologist or physiotherapist about the amount and type of exercise that is right for you.
+- Plan to do some physical activity every day.
+Ask your doctor, exercise physiologist or physiotherapist about the amount and type of exercise that is right for you.

-- If you have had surgery for bowel cancer, see Eating after surgery, and ask your health care team for specific dietary advice.
-They may advise a low-fibre diet to avoid constipation in your situation.
+- If you have had surgery for bowel cancer and have a stoma ask your health care team for specific dietary advice.
+They may suggest eating more low-fibre foods avoid constipation.

 View the Cancer Council NSW editorial policy.